 - Scleral buckling surgery – A small band of silicone is attached to the outside of the eye in order to compress it inward, allowing the retina to re-attach to the eye’s interior wall.
 The scleral “buckle” is invisible after the surgery.

 - Vitrectomy – The clear vitreous fluid in your eye is removed and the retina is repaired internally with instruments.
 Often clear silicone oil is injected in the eye which can push the detached section of the retina back into place.

 - Pneumatic retinopexy – A small amount of gas is inserted into the vitreous part of your eye in order to push the detached section of the retina back into place.

 If you have further questions about retinal detachment, or if you are experiencing floaters and flashes, please contact Brooks Eye Associates or call (972) 403-1110 today to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.